 Roles

-I am an Entrepreneurial Fellow and run a blockchain research lab at CodeX, the Stanford Center for Legal Informatics, and am a founding Editor of the Stanford Journal on Blockchain Law and Policy.
+As Research Director for Mothertree Labs, a non-profit educational collaborative, I seek others to bridge worlds with towards interoperable ecological institutions.
+I am an Entrepreneurial Fellow and run a research group focused on blockchain for ecological transitions at CodeX, the Stanford Center for Legal Informatics.
+I am also a founding Editor of the Stanford Journal on Blockchain Law and Policy.

 I hold degrees from the University of Oxford and Stanford University, in history, and law, science, and technology.
 I completed law school in England and gained 10,000 hours’ experience as a lawyer at an international law firm, before moving to Stanford and Silicon Valley.

-I was the founding CEO of Legal.io, building products and services to reinvent the delivery of legal services through technology, and was on the founding team of StartX, the Stanford-affiliated community of serial entrepreneurs, industry experts, tenured Stanford professors, and well-funded growth-stage startups who have collectively raised over $7B in funding since its inception in 2011.
+I was the founding CEO of Legal.io, building products and services to reinvent the delivery of legal services through technology, and was on the founding team of StartX, the Stanford-affiliated community of serial entrepreneurs, industry experts, tenured Stanford professors, and well-funded growth-stage startups who have created companies now valued at over $40B.
 I continue to support and advise entrepreneurs, based on warm introductions via StartX and other trusted entrepreneurial communities.

 In 2020, I was recognized as a Foresight Fellow in Legal Engineering for the Biosphere, and was also selected for the Edmund Hillary Fellowship, to bridge between New Zealand and the rest of the world as part of furthering my applied research on extitutions and data governance systems to support trusted local and global collaboration.
 I continue to consult at the intersection of law, technology, and policy, for companies, communities, and government agencies, and to teach at universities and law schools around the world.